liebig/cron/README.md

 <a name="setlogger"></a>
 ### Set a Monolog logger

-If logging should be activated just add a Monolog logger object to Crons static **setLogger** method.
-Only Monolog is supported at the moment.
+If you want to add a custom Monolog logger object to Cron use the static **setLogger** method.

 ```
 public static function setLogger(\Monolog\Logger $logger = null) {